OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-transcript-recording/nodejs/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to capture and manage meeting transcripts and recordings in Microsoft Teams.
+description: This sample application for Microsoft Teams allows users to capture meeting transcripts and recordings, providing an efficient way to document discussions and decisions.
+With easy setup and integration using Node.js, it enhances team collaboration and ensures that important meeting details are never lost.
 products:
 - office-teams
 - office